“The peace in peaceful parenting comes from you and your ability to regulate your own emotions,” says Dr. Laura Markham.

 In other words, you choose to be at peace with yourself and with others – especially your children.

-This Aha Parenting mindfulness requires you to study yourself and find out exactly what triggers your negative emotions.
+This kind of mindfulness requires you to study yourself and find out exactly what triggers your negative emotions.
 And why.

 What exactly do you feel when your 2-year old says no?
 Some parents feel enraged and some don’t.
 What do you feel and do you know why you feel that way?

-Whenever you are upset (or angry or helpless or any other negative emotion), you need to stop, take a step back from your rioting emotions and breathe as deeply as you can for as long as you can before speaking or taking action.
+Whenever you’re upset (or angry or helpless or experience any other negative emotion), you need to stop, take a step back from your rioting emotions and breathe as deeply as you can for as long as you can before speaking or taking action.

 Notice the feelings in your body.